kbredies/gratopy/doc/source/installation.rst

 ::
     pytest-3 <location of gratopy>

-For this to work one might need to choose the context to use in case multiple context are available, but perhaps not all are suitably configured.
+For this to work one might need to choose the context to use in case multiple context are available, but perhaps not all are suitably configured (as the test will choose the context determined default by the system).
 You can apriori choose which context to use in pyopencl by default via
 ::
     export PYOPENCL_CTX=<context_number>